 This weight not my own but heaped on me by those who in their weakness could not keep it to themselves.
-The burden of their mental maladies then my own to carry, however temporarily, and how they’ve expected me to protect them from the knowledge of their own deeds, tell them not the truth of who they are but bury it, with the stone in me.
+The burden of their mental maladies my own to carry, however temporarily.
+How they’ve expected me to protect them from the knowledge of their own deeds, tell them not the truth of who they are but bury it, with the stone in me.
 How they’ve held me with it, their knowledge that I am good, that I would stick to the high road.
 How they’ve used my own strength against me, held hostage all that I hold dear, but nothing so much as my freedom from their weight.

-If I answer to the night, they’ll say they knew it all along, but then they say that anyway, so six of one, half a dozen of the other…And what I’ve done then, this is the question of my own intention, was it for them?
-And is it this they quarrel with, that it was all for me?
-Well, it’s my life then isn’t it and I’ve never understood how their problems were my fault.
+If I answer to the night, they’ll say they knew it all along.
+But they say that anyway.
+So six of one, half a dozen of the other.
+And what I’ve done, this is the question of my own intention, was it for them?
+Is it this they quarrel with, that it was all for me?
+Well, it’s my life, isn’t it.
+I’ve never understood how their problems were my fault.
 I don’t think they can see straight, spending all that time in the daylight, walking around in their sleep.

-I lay awake and wonder even though I already know the answers and I listen to the night as it still whispers through the branches of the leaves of the tree, still not so rooted as I. I hear it call my name and drag the moon out to shame me for not cutting myself loose from the stone they gave me, to fly away with the night at dawn.
+I lay awake and wonder even though I already know the answers.
+I listen to the night as it still whispers through the branches of the leaves of the tree, still not so rooted as I. I hear it call my name and drag the moon out to shame me for not cutting myself loose from the stone they gave me, to fly away with the night at dawn.

 From Winsome Vein